 Many organisations have recognised the need to operate more efficiently, with due regard for cost effectiveness and value for money.
 AtoN organisations endeavour to identify best practices in service delivery that results in optimum use of management and staff.
 In addition, this will assist in effective planning; ensuring that funds are invested wisely in new technology; eliminating duplication and waste; and measuring performance to ensure that targets are met and to address areas of risk.
 Customers expect higher levels of accountability and greater transparency in regard to an organisation’s management and operations.
 The result is a growing need to provide and demonstrate quality service delivery, as evidenced through the development and maintenance of a Quality Management System (QMS).

 In some respect quality management and environmental management are closely linked requiring similar strategies and approaches in delivering the AtoN service.

-At its 26th Session the IMO Assembly adopted Resolution A.1018(26) Further Development of the Voluntary IMO

-Member State Audit Scheme.
-This resolution is complementary to resolution A.973(24) Code for the

-Implementation of Mandatory IMO Instruments, A.974(24) Framework and Procedures for the Voluntary IMO

-Member State Audit Scheme and A.975(24) Future development of the Voluntary IMO Member State Audit

-Scheme.
-As a result of A.1018(26) the audit scheme will become mandatory on 1 January 2016.
+At its 28th Session, the IMO Assembly adopted Resolution A.1067(28) Framework and Procedures for the IMO Member State Audit Scheme, A.1068(28) Transition from the voluntary IMO Member State Audit Scheme to the IMO Member State Scheme and A.1070(28) IMO Instruments Implementation Code.
+Meanwhile, the 2014 Amendments to the SOLAS 1974 convention were adopted by the MSC(93).
+As a result of the adoption of these IMO documents, an institutionalized IMO Member State Audit Scheme came into force on January 1st 2016.
 An established QMS will assist members when preparing for such an audit.

 SCOPE